Szeg\H{o} kernels and equivariant embedding theorems for CR manifolds: The relation between -action and torus action on CR manifolds

 \begin{corollary} Let \((X,T^{1,0}X)\) be a connected CR manifold equipped with a transversal CR \(\R\)-action.
 Assume that \(L\rightarrow X\) is a rigid positive CR line bundle over \(X\).
 We have that the \(\R\)-action comes from a CR torus action if and only if at least one of the following conditions is satisfied: \begin{itemize} \item[a)] there exists an orbit which is a non-closed subset of \(X\), \item[b)] there exists an orbit which is compact. \end{itemize} \end{corollary}

 \begin{proof} We have that \(L\) is an \(\R\)-invariant Hermitian CR line bundle, which implies that the fibrewise metric on \(L\) is \(\R\)-invariant.
 Therefore its curvature, which is a smooth \((1,1)\)-form \(R^L\) on \(X\), is \(\R\)-invariant.
-Using the positivity of \(L\) we can proceed similar to the proof of Corollary~\ref{cor:psc} replacing \(\frac{i}{2}d\omega_0\) by \(R^L\).
+Using the positivity of $R^L-2s\mathcal{L}$, for some $s\in\mathbb R$, we can proceed similar to the proof of Corollary~\ref{cor:psc} replacing \(\frac{i}{2}d\omega_0\) by $R^L-2s\mathcal{L}$.
 Thus, the Corollary follows from Theorem~\ref{thm:mainthm}. \end{proof}

 \begin{remark} Note that we do not assume compactness of \(X\) in the corollaries above.
-In the case where \(X\) is compact, at least one of the the conditions a) and b) is automatically satisfied. \end{remark}
+When \(X\) is compact, at least one of the the conditions a) and b) is automatically satisfied.
+Note that under the additional assumption that \(X\) is compact the conclusion of Corollary~\ref{cor:psc} can be found in \cite{Le92}. \end{remark}

 From Corollary~\ref{cor:psc} and the equivariant embedding theorem established in~\cite{HHL16}, we can prove

 \begin{theorem} Let $X$ be a connected compact strongly pseudoconvex CR manifold equipped with a transversal CR $\Real$-action $\eta$, $\eta\in\Real$: $\eta: X\to X$, $x\mapsto \eta\circ x$.
 Then, there exists $N\in\mathbb N$, $\nu_1,\ldots,\nu_N\in\Real$ and a CR embedding $\map{\Phi=(\Phi_1,\ldots,\Phi_N)}{X}{\Complex^N}$ such that holds for all $x\in X$ and $\eta\in\Real$.
 In other words, $\Phi$ is eqivariant with respect to the holomorphic $\Real$-action $\eta\circ z=(e^{i\nu_1\eta}z_1,\ldots,e^{i\nu_N\eta}z_N)$ on $\C^N$. \end{theorem}